lee-dohm/big-book-of-atom/1-introduction/10-philosophy.md

 # The Atom Philosophy

-The philosophy behind Atom boils down to two key tenets.
-Atom is built on Web technologies and it is designed to be very modular.
+The philosophy behind Atom boils down to three key tenets.
+Atom is built on Web technologies, it is designed to be very modular and, as much as possible, Atom is built around Git.

 ## Built on Web Technologies